vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```

-This seems like a good solution, but as our text field grows in complexity we end up with to many variables and we also don't have an approach for handling individual methods.
-In other words; we need a light object with all our properties, but the logic of our properties/methods should be determined by some input case.
+This seems like a good solution, but as our text field grows in complexity we end up with to many variables -- and we also don’t have an approach for handling individual methods.
+In other words, we need a light object with all our properties, but the logic of our properties/methods should be determined by some input case.
 Whether you realize it or not, we just described a struct that is configured by the input of an enum.

 ### Creating the custom configuration